I think that's why it's such a great program, because you've given them something that is their own. It's not an apartment, it's a house.

 “Everything I do is to honor her legacy,” she says.

-Alicia wanted her home to be a “casa de huéspedes,” or a “house for guests,” where all types of people feel welcome and taken care of.
+Alicia wanted her home to be a casa de huéspedes, or a “house for guests,” where all types of people feel welcome and taken care of.
 Since Alicia passed away, Rosie has sought to fulfill her mother’s wish, which was part of the reason she built an ADU.
-Alicia’s passing also led Rosie to seek out other ways to connect with older individuals, who have always been a fixture in her life.
-By giving her the ability to rent her ADU to an older adult, the LA ADU Accelerator Program felt like the perfect opportunity.
+Alicia’s passing also led Rosie to explore other ways to connect with older individuals, who have always been a fixture in her life.
+By giving her the ability to rent her ADU to an older adult, Rosie felt like the LA ADU Accelerator Program was the perfect opportunity.

 Rosie at a shrine dedicated to her mother, Alicia.

 Rosie was also attracted to the LA ADU Accelerator Program for its guarantee of stable, competitive rental payments.
 Prior to participating in the program, Rosie rented her ADU to international students, or listed it on Airbnb.
 Both methods were cumbersome and inconsistent, and neither gave her the financial security she needed.
 In order to pay bills, Rosie took on gig work, such as driving for Uber and pet-sitting.
 The LA ADU Accelerator Program has given Rosie a consistent source of passive income, helping her achieve greater financial stability.

 "Now with COVID, I really have to be careful and I can't do Uber anymore, I can't do Instacart anymore.
 And I want to retire,” Rosie says.
 “But the only way I can retire is that I have to be financially set, and [the LA ADU Accelerator Program [is] helping so much.
 It's secure, and I've paid off some bills already."